Mental Health Facilities Quincy, IL

 Mental Health Center Of Western Illinois Brown County Site - 33.0 miles from Quincy, IL

 Mental Health Center Of Western Illinois Brown County Site is a mental health clinic in Mount Sterling, IL, located at 700 Se Cross Street, in the 62353 zip code.
-Mental Health Center Of Western Illinois Brown County Site provides outpatient treatment and residential treatment.
-Mental Health Center Of Western Illinois Brown County Site offers trauma therapy, activity therapy and individual psychotherapy to young adults, children / adolescents and seniors 65 or older.
+Mental Health Center Of Western Illinois Brown County Site provides residential treatment and outpatient treatment.
+Mental Health Center Of Western Illinois Brown County Site offers individual psychotherapy, psychotropic medication and behavior modification to adults, children / adolescents and seniors 65 or older.
 Mental Health Center Of Western Illinois Brown County Site also supports people with serious mental illness.
-More services at Mental Health Center Of Western Illinois Brown County Site include suicide prevention services, psychosocial rehabilitation services and housing services.
+More services at Mental Health Center Of Western Illinois Brown County Site include supported housing, mentoring/peer support/consumer-run services and court-ordered outpatient treatment.

 Learn More